 Then, this hazardous situation may lead to a harm, in this case, disease progression - the user who got the wrong Covid prediction (healthy) may actually have Covid and now stay at home instead of going to the hospital.
 So the disease gets worse.
 Maybe only 10% (0.1, p2) of users will actually blindly trust my Covid app - so not all of them will get disease progression.
 Again, estimate this based on your own data.

-Finally, you multiple p1 with p2, check your Risk Acceptance Matrix (other template) which Probability Category it is (in this case P4).
+Finally, you multiple p1 with p2, check your Risk Acceptance Matrix (see template for the risk management plan) which Probability Category it is (in this case P4).
 Also check that matrix which severity that harm would be, I’m just assuming it could be S2 here.
 Once you have your Probability (P) and Severity (S), check your matrix whether that’s acceptable.
 In this case, it’s not.